jManAscending/DnDHouseRules/README.md

 ## Changed Casting Stat
 When you make a spellcasting character, multiclass into a spellcasting class, or otherwise gain the ability to cast spells from a class or feat, you may request for the class' spellcasting ability score to change to a different one, if you can give a solid roleplay reason for it.
 For example, you may decide that your warlock gained their power through studying forgotten research of an eldritch entity, and thus uses Intelligence as their casting stat.
 Once you start playing this character as a spellcaster, you may not change their casting stat.

+If you are starting this character from level 1 with a different casting stat, you may change their starting saving proficiencies if they do not normally start with proficiency in saves from their new casting stat.
+All characters must have one proficiency from the 3 more common saves (Dex, Wis, Con) and one proficiency from the 3 less common saves (Int, Cha, Str), so the save proficiency you replace must be in the same group as your new casting stat.

 ## Character Creation
 For your background, you may choose any two skill proficiencies and one tool (or weapon) proficiency, if you don't think the ones provided by whichever background you choose fit your character's backstory.
 If you really want to, I can also create a custom background feature for you, but bear in mind that I have screwed that up before.